29 October 2019

 7.2 More than one way is available to locate a web page within a set of web pages except where the web page is the result of a process or step.

-Some content on www.freeview.co.uk is developed and maintained by third party sources.
+Some content on the Freeview website is developed and maintained by third party sources.
 While Freeview™ aims to achieve an AA accessibility standard for all content, some guidelines may not be achievable for third party content.
 Third party content includes (but is not limited to) the following:

 8.1 Product information from iSite.
 This content can be found on all product pages.